turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 This is the final version of our workflow, and is what you should be doing on every project, partner or solo.

   1. `git status` - make sure our working directory is clean.
 If there are changes, we need to figure out what to do with them, either commit them or stash them.
-  1. `git branch <feature name>` - Make a new branch based on a feature you want to add
+  1. `git branch <feature name>` - make a new branch based on a feature you want to add.
+Alternatively, you can use `git checkout -b <feature name>` to create and checkout the branch in one command.
-  1. `git checkout <feature name>` - Checkout the branch Alternatively, you can use `git checkout -b <feature name>` to create and checkout the branch in one command.
+  1. `git checkout <feature name>` - Checkout the branch
+  1. `git pull origin <feature name>` - make sure you are up to date with the remote.
   1. Make changes
   1. `git status` - we should see the files we changed as unstaged.
   1. `git add <name of file we changed>` - stage those changes for commit.
 We need to do this for each file we changed.
+  1. `git status` -  we should see the files we changed as staged for commit.
   1. `git commit -m "short message about the changes we made"` - commit the changes.
   1. `git push origin <feature name>` - Push your branch to Github.
   1. Continue committing to the branch until the feature is complete